inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 we'll sometimes denormalize data to have high enough query speed.
 Once we denormalize data we immediately must also deal with stale data and cache invalidation.

-The version counter on on all records is instrumental in being able to manage the speed.
+The version counter on all records is instrumental in being able to manage the speed.

 **Database vs search engine**